paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 Pub.
 L. 98–115, title VIII, § 803, Oct.
 11, 1983, 97 Stat.
 784, as amended by Pub.
 L. 98–407, title VIII, § 812, Aug.
 28, 1984, 98 Stat.
 1524; Pub.
 L. 101–510, div.
 A, title XIII, § 1302(f), Nov.
 5, 1990, 104 Stat.
 1669, provided that any contract entered into for the construction of military family housing for the Department of Defense in a foreign country was to require the use of housing fabricated in the United States by a United States contractor or, in the case of concrete housing, the use of housing produced in a plant that was fabricated in the United States by a United States company, and for which the materials, fixtures, and equipment used in the construction (other than cement, sand, and aggregates) were manufactured in the United States, prior to repeal by Pub.
 L. 107–314, div.
 B, title XXVIII, § 2804, Dec.
 2, 2002, 116 Stat.
 2705.

 #### Definitions
 Pub.
 L. 116–92, div.
 B, title XXX, § 3001(a), Dec.
 20, 2019, 133 Stat.
-1916, provided that: “In this title [see Tables for classification]: “(1) The term ‘landlord’ means an eligible entity that enters into, or has entered into, a contract as a partner with the Secretary concerned for the acquisition or construction of a housing unit under subchapter IV of chapter 169 of title 10, United States Code.
+1916, as amended by Pub.
+L. 118–159, div.
+B, title XXVIII, § 2827, Dec.
+23, 2024, 138 Stat.
+2258, provided that: “In this title [see Tables for classification]: “(1) The term ‘landlord’ means an eligible entity that enters into, or has entered into, a contract as a partner with the Secretary concerned for the acquisition or construction of a housing unit under subchapter IV of chapter 169 of title 10, United States Code.
 The term includes any agent of the eligible entity or any subsequent lessor who owns, manages, or is otherwise responsible for a housing unit.
-The term does not include an entity of the Federal Government. “(2) The term ‘privatized military housing’ means military housing provided under subchapter IV of chapter 169 of title 10, United States Code. “(3) The term ‘tenant’ means a member of the armed forces, including a reserve component thereof in an active status, or a dependent of a member of the armed forces who resides at a housing unit, is a party to a lease for a housing unit, or is authorized to act on behalf of the member under subchapters IV and V of chapter 169 of title 10, United States Code, in the event of the assignment or deployment of a member.”
+The term does not include an entity of the Federal Government. “(2) The term ‘privatized military housing’ means military housing that is not Government-owned or Government-controlled that is provided under subchapter IV of chapter 169 of title 10, United States Code. “(3) The term ‘tenant’ means a member of the armed forces, including a reserve component thereof in an active status, or a dependent of a member of the armed forces who resides at a housing unit, is a party to a lease for a housing unit, or is authorized to act on behalf of the member under subchapters IV and V of chapter 169 of title 10, United States Code, in the event of the assignment or deployment of a member.”

 <a id="section-2822"></a>